Contains the active ingredient zolpidem tartrate

 If you forget to take zolpidem before you go to bed, and you wake up late in the night or very early in the morning, do not

 If you take it later than normal, you may have trouble waking at your normal time.

 Do not take a double dose to make up for missed doses.

 This may increase the chance of you experiencing side effects.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints to help you remember.

 If you think that you or anyone else may have taken too much of this medicine, immediately telephone your doctor or the Poisons

 Information Centre (Tel: 13 11 26 in Australia) for advice.
 Alternatively, go to the Accident and Emergency department at

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-If you take too much zolpidem your consciousness may be impaired, (ranging from drowsiness to light coma).
+If you take too much zolpidem your consciousness may be impaired (ranging from drowsiness to light coma), or can be fatal.